-People have dreamed about the widespread adoption of VR technology for years.
-Being able to simulate real-life experiences, Virtual Reality is gaining high popularity.
+People have dreamed about the widespread adoption of VR solutions for years.
+Being able to simulate real-life experiences, this innovative technology is gaining high popularity.
 According to Statista, now there are over 171 million VR users worldwide.

 Providing a seamless user experience, Virtual Reality is widely used in the entertainment industry.
 Gaming, cinemas, and museums are the first things that come to mind.
-For today, gaming takes the major part across various sectors: it is accounted for about 50% of the entire VR software market.
+For today, gaming takes the major part across various sectors: it accounts for about 50% of the entire VR software market.

 According to Statista, VR video gaming revenues will reach $15.1 billion as far as this year.
 Imagine yourself in the immersive environment where you attack zombies, jump over the rocks, and feel like a true hero.
 Sounds amazing, doesn’t it?
 Meanwhile, such games and quests are already available for customers.

 Take, for instance, Walmart.
 This world-famous retailer uses Oculus Go headsets to onboard new employees by training them about business specificity, customer service, and other things.
-Therefore, Virtual Reality can allow companies and educational organizations to teach their wards faster and more efficiently and cut costs as a result.
+Therefore, VR can allow companies and educational organizations to teach their wards faster and more efficiently and cut costs as a result.

 Due to Virtual Reality, historical events and historical periods can be reconstructed and demonstrated in movies.
 What’s more, already now some games like Wargaming offer users to participate in historic battles.

 Historical reconstruction based on VR technology can be also used in education, including school or university classes and museums.
 Allowing people to become participants of the past, this VR use case can be placed into both education and entertainment.

 4. VR for Dangerous Jobs